 [iii] Coleman-Jensen, A., Rabbitt, M., Gregory, C., & Singh, A. (2016).
 Household Food Security in the United States in 2015.
 Table 2.
 USDA ERS.

 For the purposes of this summary, we have relabeled the designation “Outside metropolitan area” included in the USDA ERS and Census Bureau reports as “rural.”
-It should be noted that this differs from the term “rural” as it is used to describe the county-specific results as part of Map the Meal Gap 2015.
-“Outside metropolitan area” includes micropolitan statistical areas as well as territory outside of both metropolitan and micropolitan statistical areas; for county-specific results in MMG, however, “rural” refers to those counties that are neither metropolitan nor micropolitan.
+It should be noted that “outside metropolitan area” includes micropolitan statistical areas as well as territory outside of both metropolitan and micropolitan statistical areas.

 [iv] Gundersen, C., A. Dewey, A. Crumbaugh, M. Kato & E. Engelhard.
-Map the Meal Gap 2016: Food Insecurity and Child Food Insecurity Estimates at the County Level.
-Feeding America, 2016.
+Map the Meal Gap 2017: A Report on County and Congressional District Food Insecurity and County Food Cost in the United States in 2015.
+Feeding America, 2017.

 [v] Proctor, B.D., Semega, J.L., & Kollar, M.A.
 (2016).
 Income and Poverty in the United States: 2015.
 U.S. Census Bureau.